We're the UK's leading bowel cancer charity

 New treatments

-Research is ongoing to try and find new targeted treatments for advanced bowel cancer.
-These therapies may not always be available through the NHS but they may be available through a clinical trial.
+Researchers are trying to find new treatments for advanced bowel cancer.
+These therapies may not always be available through the NHS but you may be able to have them through a clinical trial.

 Not everyone is suitable for clinical trials.
 Speak to your healthcare team to discuss these options.